des-science/Y3_shearcat_tests/alpha-beta-eta-test/README.md

    There are the following modes of analysis:

-   a) --singletau useful to test a particular measure of taus, i.e it does not perform the full tomograpyc analysis, and only determine the parameters once.
-Otherwise, it would require a full list of taus for each tomobin and estimate a set of parameter for each redshift bin.

-   b) --eq We have defined a set of three equation and then with the concatenation of them we solve the fitting problem.
+   a) --eq We have defined a set of three equation and then with the concatenation of them we solve the fitting problem.
 We could use less equation to track errors.
 So to see each equation behaviour we can choose a index from 0 to 2.
 The full right thing is to use the